Georgia in the Eurovision Song Contest 2009: Song controversy and withdrawal

 The 2009 Georgian entry garnered international media exposure due to political connotations in its lyrics of the song "We Don't Wanna Put In".
-It was also reported that the song was ineligible to compete due to the European Broadcasting Union (EBU) rules forbidding "lyrics, speeches, gestures of a political or similar nature".
+It was also reported that the song was ineligible to compete due to the EBU rules forbidding "lyrics, speeches, gestures of a political or similar nature".
 Stephane and 3G's accented pronunciation of the words "put in" were noted as resembling the pronunciation of the surname of Russian prime minister Vladimir Putin, and in the context of the previous year's 2008 South Ossetia war the song's lyrics were considered by some as a slight against Russia and Putin.
 GPB denied that the song was of a political nature, while the EBU refused to make a statement until the song was officially submitted to them.
 On 2 March, a protest against the song, organised by the Young Russia political group, was held in Moscow, Russia.

 After "We Don't Wanna Put In" had been submitted to the EBU, on 10 March, GPB was requested to either re-write the lyrics of the song or select a new entry after it was deemed that the song's lyrics did not comply with the rules of the contest regarding political connotations.
-On 11 March, the broadcaster announced Georgia's withdrawal from the contest after they refused to change the song lyrics citing the EBU being "under unprecedented Russian pressure" (although no evidence of pressure being applied has been provided).
+On 11 March, the broadcaster announced Georgia's withdrawal from the contest after they refused to change the song lyrics, claiming the EBU was "under unprecedented Russian pressure".
 The country's withdrawal was confirmed on 16 March during the running order draw.
 Georgia was set to perform in the first semi-final, to be held on 12 May 2009.